AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ## Advanced configuration

-Depending on the environment you use, you may need to configure MFTF more precisely by setting additional configuration parameters.
+Depending on the environment you use, you may need to configure the Functional Testing Framework more precisely by setting additional configuration parameters.
 This section describes available configuration parameters and their default values (where applicable).

 ### DEFAULT_TIMEZONE